Creating a form

 When editing a field, you can configure the following:

-- Help Text - Use this to provide instructions to the submitter.
+Help Text - Use this to provide instructions about the field to the visitor.

-- Advanced Settings - Open settings to show the field conditionally based on a value in another field.
+Advanced Settings - Includes the ability to show the field conditionally based on a value in another field.

 When finished, click Update to save your field changes.